depman-org/depman/README.md

 cache-dir = '~/.cache/'

 # The default user-defined command to execute, when no command name is given as argument.
 Default: none.
-default-cmd = 'build'
+default-command = 'build'

 [commands]
 # The output directory for the command to use.
-Default: './depman/build/<command_name>'
+Default: './depman/artifacts/<command_name>'
-# If a depset is used, default is: './depman/build/<command_name>_<depset_name>'
+# If a depset is used, default is: './depman/artifacts/<command_name>_<depset_name>'
 release.out-dir = '/usr/bin/editor'
 test.out-dir = '/usr/bin/editor-unstable'

-# Whether to clean the out-dir before the next execution.
+# Whether to clean the command output directory before the next execution.
 Default: true
 test.fresh-start = false

 [depsets]